md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 ### Introduction

-The Bangladesh AI Policy & Innovation Lab (BAPIL) is proposed as a long-term research and policy intelligence initiative that seeks to contribute to responsible Artificial Intelligence adoption, evidence-based governance, and public sector innovation.
-Drawing upon international best practices, emerging technological developments, and Bangladesh’s national development aspirations, this chapter presents a set of strategic recommendations that may support future discussions on AI governance, digital transformation, and innovation ecosystem development.
+The Bangladesh AI Policy & Innovation Lab (BAPIL) is proposed as a long-term research and policy intelligence initiative that seeks to contribute to responsible Artificial Intelligence adoption, evidence-based governance, and public sector innovation [1,3,10,17,21].
+Drawing upon international best practices, emerging technological developments, and Bangladesh’s national development aspirations, this chapter presents a set of strategic recommendations that may support future discussions on AI governance, digital transformation, and innovation ecosystem development [1,5,21,29,30].

 These recommendations are intended as discussion points and do not constitute official policy proposals.

 ### Recommendation 1: Establish a National AI Governance Framework

-As Artificial Intelligence becomes increasingly integrated into public institutions, businesses, and digital services, Bangladesh may benefit from the development of a comprehensive AI governance framework.
+As Artificial Intelligence becomes increasingly integrated into public institutions, businesses, and digital services, Bangladesh may benefit from the development of a comprehensive AI governance framework [1,4,5,6,7].

 Key considerations include: